-After defeating Swaziland in a preliminary round, Madagascar faced DR Congo, Zambia, and Kenya for a spot at the 2000 Africa Cup of Nations.
-Madagascar's lone win of this qualifying phase occurred Feb.
+After defeating Swaziland over two legs, Madagascar would face DR Congo, Zambia, and Kenya for a spot at the 2000 Africa Cup of Nations.
+Madagascar's lone win of this qualifying phase occurred on Feb.
 28, 1999, in a 3-1 victory over DR Congo.
 For the third time in eight years, Madagascar suffered elimination at Zambia in a qualifying campaign - this time, a 3-0 loss in Chililabombwe on Jun.
 6, 1999.

-After another preliminary round victory over Botswana, Madagascar commenced its 2002 Africa Cup of Nations qualifying campaign in Lusaka, Zambia.
-This time, Madagascar overcame an early deficit in its opening match as goals from Jean Natal Ratsimialona and Harry Randrianiavo helped Madagascar win 2-1 on Sept.
+After another victory over Botswana, Madagascar commenced its qualifying campaign for the 2002 Africa Cup of Nations in Lusaka, Zambia.
+This time, Madagascar pulled off a shock road triumph.
+Goals from Jean Natal Ratsimialona and Randrianiavo helped Madagascar win 2-1 on Sept.
 2, 2000.
-That would be Madagascar's lone qualifying victory as Zambia exacted revenge nine months later to knock out Madagascar yet again.
-This time, it came on Jun.
-16, 2001 at Stade Municipal de Mahamasina, Madagascar's national stadium in Antananarivo.
-Misheck Lungu's lone goal 13 minutes sent Zambia through to the 2002 Africa Cup of Nations.
+This result proved to be Madagascar's lone victory in qualifying.
+Zambia, once again, knocked out Madagascar at Stade Municipal de Mahamasina in Antananarivo on Jun.
+16, 2001.
+Misheck Lungu's lone goal sent Zambia to the 2002 Africa Cup of Nations.

-Madagascar's next qualifying campaign ended in gut-wrenching fashion - that of qualification for the 2006 FIFA World Cup (doubling with 2006 Africa Cup of Nations qualifiers).
-After drawing at home to Benin 1-1, Madagascar raced to a 2-0 lead in Cotonou's Stade de l'Amitie, with goals from Jean Jacques Radonamahafalison and Alain Rakotondramanana.
-Throughout that match, Madagascar hung on, hoping to reach the next phase of qualifying.
-Even heading into injury time, Madagascar would have advanced - that was until Oumar Tchomogo completed his hat trick two minutes into injury time.
-If Madagascar's campaign was heartbreaking, then its next qualifying campaign was forgettable.
+Madagascar's next major qualifying campaign ended in a gut-wrenching fashion: qualifying for the 2006 FIFA World Cup (doubling with the 2006 Africa Cup of Nations qualifying).
+After drawing at home 1-1 against Benin, Madagascar raced to a 2-0 lead in Cotonou's Stade de l'Amitie, with goals from Jean Jacques Radonamahafalison and Alain Rakotondramanana.
+Madagascar hung on desperately to reach the next round.
+Even heading into injury time, Madagascar was ahead on away goals tiebreaker.
+Nevertheless, Oumar Tchomogo completed his hat trick two minutes into injury time to send Benin through at Madagascar's expense.

 From Hope to the Doldrums

-Stade Municipal de Mahamasina was the site of Madagascar's home match against Comoros on Oct.
-14, 2007, where it kicked off the first of nearly 200 qualifiers for the 2010 Africa Cup of Nations (doubling with 2010 World Cup qualifying).
-Despite allowing an early goal from Daoud Midtadi, Madagascar took control of this two-legged tie.
+Stade Municipal de Mahamasina was Madagascar's home match against Comoros on Oct.
+14, 2007.
+The venue kicked off the first of nearly 200 qualifiers for the 2010 Africa Cup of Nations (and the 2010 World Cup).
+Despite allowing an early goal from Daoud Midtadi, Madagascar tool control of this two-legged tie.
 Faneva Imà Andriatsima scored four goals in the first leg, including a penalty kick in the 49th minute.
-Rija Rakotomandimby scored goals in both legs, and Lalaïna Nomenjanahary added two goals in the second leg in Mitsamiouli, Comoros as Madagascar cruised 10-2 on aggregate.
+Rija Rakotomandimby scored goals in both legs, and Lalaïna Henintsoa Nomenjanahary tallied two goals in the second leg in Mitsamiouli, Comoros, as Madagascar cruised to a 10-2 aggregate victory.

-Up next were were six more qualifying matches in roughly four months as it faced Côte d'Ivoire, Mozambique, and Botswana.
-Madagascar's first goal in this round did not come until the third game, when Guy Hubert Mamihasindrahona scored a 90th-minute goal at home against Mozambique on Jun.
+Next for Madagascar were six more qualifying matches in the second round in roughly four months, with matches against Côte d'Ivoire, Mozambique, and Botswana.
+Madagascar's first goal in this round did not come until the third game, but it happened when it mattered - Guy Hubert Mamihasindrahona scoring a 90th-minute goal at home against Mozambique on Jun.
 15, 2008.
-Madagascar notched three draws in its first three matches and sought to reach the next round.
-Any momentum Madagascar had evaporated seven days later, where it lost 3-0 in Maputo, Mozambique.
+Thus, Madagascar recorded three consecutive draws and sought to advance to the upcoming round.
+Unfortunately, any momentum in Madagascar evaporated seven days later, where it lost 3-0 in Maputo.

-Before its next qualifier at home to Botswana, Madagascar participated in the COSAFA Cup, where it had its then-best finish in history.
-Stéphane Praxis Rabemananjara scored three goals during that tournament, including the winning goal against Angola's under-20 team on Jul.
-30. Six weeks later, Rabemananjara scored the only goal with 18 minutes elapsed as Madagascar had a chance to advance.
-However, Madagascar could not emulate another result against Côte d'Ivoire in Abidjan as another result played a factor.
+Before its following qualifier at home to Botswana, Madagascar participated in the COSAFA Cup, where it had its then-best finish in history.
+Stéphane Praxis Rabemananjara scored three goals during that tournament, including the winning goal against Angola's under-20 team.
+Six weeks later, on Sept.
+7, Rabemananjara scored the only goal with 18 minutes elapsed as Madagascar had a chance to advance.
+However, Madagascar could not emulate another result against Côte d'Ivoire in Abidjan as another match played a factor.
 Mozambique had led Botswana 1-0 since the 6th minute and would win by that same scoreline.
-Madagascar would lose 3-0 as Boubacar Sanogo scored twice and Salomon Kalou added a penalty kick to send Madagascar out of the tournament.
+However, Madagascar would lose 3-0 as Boubacar Sanogo scored twice, and Salomon Kalou added a penalty kick to send Madagascar out of the tournament.

 Beginning the Long Road

-Madagascar fared worse during its 2017 Africa Cup of Nations qualifying campaign, as it failed to win any of its six qualifiers.
-The notable disappointment came in a 6-1 home loss played on Jun.
-5, 2016 in the northwestern city Mahajanga.
-Just three months before that match, the Central African Republic, whom Madagascar knocked out of the 2018 World Cup qualifiers, exacted revenge with a 2-1 result on Mar.
+Madagascar fared no better during qualifying for the 2017 Africa Cup of Nations as it failed to win in any of the six qualifiers.
+The notable result of that campaign was a 6-1 home loss played on Jun.
+5, 2016, in the northwestern city of Mahajanga.
+Just three months earlier, the Central African Republic, whom Madagascar knocked out of the 2018 World Cup qualifiers, exacted revenge with a 2-1 result on Mar.
 28, 2016.

-Less than a year after that loss, Madagascar commenced another qualification campaign with a new head coach: Nicholas Dupuis, having become the manager in March 2017.
-Before being Madagascar's coach, Dupuis had two stints with AS Yzeure of France's fourth division - the latter in which the club's notable achievement was an upset of Lorient during the Round of 64 of the 2013-14 French Cup.
+Less than a year after that loss, Madagascar started another qualification campaign with a new head coach.
+Nicholas Dupuis became the manager in March 2017.
+Before being Madagascar's coach, Dupuis had two stints with AS Yzeure of France's fourth division - the latter in which his club upset Lorient during the Round of 64 of the 2013-14 French Cup.

-The draw for the 2019 Africa Cup of Nations qualification phase occurred on Jan.
+The draw for the 2019 Africa Cup of Nations qualification phase took place on Jan.
 12, 2017.
-Madagascar was the sixth-worst African nation and needed a preliminary round to reach the group stage.
-Madagascar managed to win that phase to reach the group stage that involved Sudan, Senegal, and Equatorial Guinea.
-The first qualifier occurred n Jun.
-9, 2017 at Al-Ubayyid, Sudan, where Madagascar's 3-1 victory got the nation off to a good start.
-However, the next qualifier, scheduled in March 2018, would not occur until 18 months later.
+Madagascar had been the sixth-worst African nation and needed to win a two-legged series in a preliminary round to reach the group stage.
+Instead, Madagascar managed to win 4-2 on aggregate against Sao Tome e Principe.
+Their reward would be a group stage that involved Sudan, Senegal, and Equatorial Guinea, with its first qualifier on Jun.
+9, 2017.
+Al-Ubayyid, Sudan, was the site of Madagascar's 3-1 victory.
+Madagascar's next match had been slated to occur in March 2018 but occurred six months later.

 More Magic and History in South Africa

 On Jul.
-20, 2017, the Confederation of Africa Football (CAF) approved the expansion of the Africa Cup of Nations to 24 nations, as well as a move to have the tournament played in June and July.
-That meant that the top two countries in each group qualified directly to the Africa Cup of Nations.
-As a result, the CAF rescheduled the remaining Africa Cup of Nations qualifiers to later dates.
+20, 2017, the Confederation of Africa Football (CAF) approved the Africa Cup of Nations' expansion to 24 nations and a move to have the tournament played in June and July.
+That meant that the top two countries in each group would reach the 2019 Africa Cup of Nations as the remaining Africa Cup of Nations qualifiers occurred on later dates.